Ernest B. Schoedsack: Film career

-Schoedsack began his career in films in 1914 when he became a cameraman for Mack Sennett.
-He continued working as a cameraman in World War I. He served in the Signal Corps of the United States Army in France in 1918.
+Schoedsack began his career thanks to his brother Felix that helped him get a job as a cameraman in films in 1914 for Mack Sennett.
+He continued working as a cameraman in World War I. He served in the Signal Corps of the U.S. Army in France in 1918.
 He also flew in combat bombing missions.
 After the war, he stayed in Europe furthering his career as a cameraman.
 His eyesight was severely damaged in World War I, yet he continued to work in films afterward.
 In 1920, Schoedsack helped refugees in Poland escape the Polish–Soviet War.
 He worked with the American Red Cross.
 During 1921 and 1922, he also helped refugees from the Greco-Turkish War.
 After training at the Columbia University School of Military Cinematography, he was hired by The New York Times as a cameraman on an expedition around the world.

 Chang and early films

 Schoedsack began as a co-director with Merian C. Cooper.
 He first met Cooper in 1918 in Vienna.
 They both later worked for The New York Times, but decided to make their own films.
 Their first collaboration was on Grass, which was produced in 1925.
 That same year, Schoedsack met screenwriter and former actress Ruth Rose, and would later marry her in 1926.
 They met on an expedition to the Galapagos Islands, where Schoedsack was the cameraman, and Rose was the official historian.

 In 1927, Cooper and Schoedsack produced the film Chang: A Drama of the Wilderness together, which depicts a man's survival in the Northern Siamese jungle.
 Schoedsack and Cooper spent 18 months in the jungle in order to produce the film and photograph certain scenes.
 While producing the film, stampeding elephants that are featured in the movie almost ran over Schoedsack and his crew.
 The risk was worth it, however, and Chang was later nominated for Best Picture at the first Academy Awards show.
 Schoedsack kept a print of a Bengal tiger pouncing with its jaws open in his office.
 When asked by a reporter about the photo, Schoedsack said that the tiger had sprung and he shot it.

 In 1929, the duo worked to create The Four Feathers film.
 It was the first fiction film that Schoedsack and Cooper collaborated on.
 It was also one of the last silent films of Hollywood.